 Wall Texture Using Paint

 Many of the major paint manufacturers offer a line of textured paints.
 Such products work similarly to drywall mud, but because they are comparatively more difficult to remove, they require greater precision.

 For example, when using textured paint, you must work quickly to cover the entire surface before the coat dries.
 If one area dries before you’ve covered the next, rigid lines may appear at their intersection.

 That said, textured paint goes on simply with a standard paint roller and a brush to cut in at edges and corners.
 Two coats are typically needed, one for the base and another as the finishing layer.

 Because textured paints are available in only a limited range of hues, you may wish to pursue a different option—namely, a paint texture additive, which can be mixed with any color of regular paint you like.

-If you wish to texture a very large wall or the walls in several rooms, consider renting a drywall texture sprayer.
+If you wish to add wall texture to a very large surface or the walls in several rooms, consider renting a drywall texture sprayer.
 Powered by compressed air and featuring a gun-like nozzle, a sprayer speedily covers surfaces in joint compound, producing, among a variety of other looks, the currently passé “popcorn” texture.

 The pattern a sprayer creates depends on three variables: the type of compound used, the nozzle selected, and the amount of air that is propelling the mud.
 There’s no harm in experimenting, as the compound can be easily sponged off if you end up with a texture that is not to your liking.